Caelifera

 The Caelifera are a suborder of orthopteran insects.
 They include the grasshoppers and grasshopper-like insects, as well as other superfamilies classified with them: the ground-hoppers (Tetrigoidea) and pygmy mole crickets (Tridactyloidea).
-The latter should not be confused with the mole crickets (Gryllotalpidae), which belong to the other Orthopteran sub-order Ensifera.
+The latter should not be confused with the mole crickets (Gryllotalpidae), which belong to the other Orthopteran suborder Ensifera.

 The name of this suborder comes from Latin meaning chisel-bearing ("chisel" in Latin: caelum), referring to the "stout" shape of its species' ovipositors.

 Subdivisions and their distribution

 The Caelifera include some 2,400 valid genera and about 12,000 known species.
 Many undescribed species probably exist, especially in tropical forests.
 The Caelifera have a predominantly tropical distribution (as with most Orthoptera) with fewer species known from temperate climate zones.
-Caelifera are divided into two infraorders: the more basal Tridactylidea and the Acrididea or grasshopper-like species.
+Caelifera are divided into two infraorders: the Tridactylidea and the Acrididea, or grasshopper-like species.
 This latter name is derived from older sources, such as Imms, which placed the "short-horned grasshoppers" and locusts at the family level (Acrididae).